antvis/G6/docs/manual/middle/elements/nodes/defaultNode.en.md

 - The label of the triangle and image node are layed on the bottom, and the others are layed on the center by default.

-### Adjust the Attributes
+### Adjust the Properties

-By writing the attributes into the data, we adjust the label position, color, and styles of the node with `'node-ellipse'` as its id.
+By writing the properties into the data, we adjust the label position, color, and styles of the node with `'node-ellipse'` as its id.
 Replace the following code to the code about `'node-ellipse'`'s data to obtain the result.

 ```javascript
 {